-Even while working ‘in the corporate world,’ the majority of my work life has been on-the-go.
+Even while working ‘in the corporate world,’ the majority of my work life has been on the go.
 I think it was the best way to appease my entrepreneur’s heart.
-‘Have laptop will travel’ is my favorite phrase and working on the road only gets easier by having my backpack packed with all of my essentials.
+‘Have laptop will travel’ is my favorite phrase and working on the road only gets easier by having my backpack packed with all of my essential.

 7) Roost laptop stand